We see squirrels sitting on trees, raiding the bird feeders and gardens, and digging up holes to store nuts for the winter.

 When exploring if squirrels hibernate, let's first look at what hibernation means.

 Hibernation is an animal survival mode that involves a state of dormancy for warm-blooded animals.
-In this state, temperature, breathing rate and heart rate, and other metabolic activities drop to allow animals to conserve energy and survive during colder weather.
+In this state, temperature, breathing rate, heart rate, and other metabolic activities drop to allow animals to conserve energy and survive during colder weather.

 Hibernation is more than deep sleep.
 The animal’s body shuts down, reducing the animal’s metabolism.
 They then rely on fat reserves for the energy they need to continue to breathe and stay alive and warm.
 This way, the animal doesn't have to search for food and water.
 They also don’t need to get rid of waste.